 Both cream and parmesan make this sauce silky and super creamy while the lemon gives it a great tang.
 Perfect for smothering the succulent chicken breasts.
 Parmesan also adds a great umami flavour and pairs perfectly with the fresh thyme.

 This chicken dish is great served with a lovely Warm Potato and Asparagus Salad (which just happens to be the side for this yummy Mothers Day menu, coming to the blog in 2 weeks).

 I know you’ll love this Creamy Lemon Thyme Chicken as much as I do.
 It’s just incredible flavour and totally comforting with just a few simple, everyday ingredients and an easy dish to make any time.

-More recipes in this menu (links to be added as the posts are published)
+More recipes in this menu

 - Honey Grilled Prawns with Chorizo Dukkah

 - Warm Potato and Asparagus Salad